Calga

 It is home to a major interchange on the Pacific Motorway, Old Pacific Highway, and the Australia Walkabout Wildlife Park.

 History

-Calga lies within the traditional lands of both the native Darkinjung and Kuringgai peoples and is an Aboriginal word meaning "the mouth".
-The locality's main feature is the state heritage-registered Aboriginal women's site, whose highlight includes the site of a sandstone amphitheatre.
+Calga lies within the traditional lands of both the Darkinjung and Kuringgai peoples, and its name is an Aboriginal word meaning "the mouth".
+The locality's main feature is the state heritage-registered Aboriginal women's site, which includes the site of a sandstone amphitheater.

 Population

-In the 2016 Census, there were 142 people in Calga.
-78.0% of people were born in Australia and 85.5% of people spoke only English at home.
+As of the 2021 Census, Calga had a population of 134 people.
+79.1% of people were born in Australia, and 88.1% spoke only English at home.

 Heritage listings

 Calga has a number of heritage-listed sites, including: